 - High definition exporting

-Although any video editor does what Stop Motion Studio does, this app narrows down the functionalities to what is relevant in creating stop motion animations.
-Also, it adjusts the number of frames for each still to suit stop motion better, whereas this could be a little more complex to set up in video editors.
-Finally, videos are saved in high definition by default, making the process more straightforward.
+Although any video editor can do what Stop Motion Studio does, this app narrows down the functionalities to what is relevant in creating stop motion animations and automates parts of the process for efficiency e.g. you can easily adjusts the number of frames for each still shot to suit stop motion better.
+The app also saves videos in high definition by default.

 - Use a stand or tripod, or even anything to stabilize the camera and fix the angle